-With the rising costs of higher education, this is the perfect pathway for students wishing to complete a bachelor’s degree with cost in mind.
+With the rising costs of higher education, this is the perfect pathway for high school students wishing to ultimately obtain a bachelor’s degree.

 NOTE: Penn Highlands Academy is best suited for high schools that offer 28 or more dual enrollment credits.
 Penn Highlands cannot guarantee transferability of all credits.
 Students must verify details with the receiving college, which will make the final decision about transferability.

 - Students must submit their application and high school transcript to the Office of School Partnerships.
 As the time to complete the degree will be determined by when the student begins, it is suggested that students apply to begin courses during their freshman year.

 - Students must be enrolled in their freshman, sophomore, junior, or senior years.

 - Students must have an overall GPA of 2.5 or higher in order to participate.

 - Students must be approved by their high school administration in order to participate in the Penn Highlands Academy pathway.

 Applications for students who do not meet the above requirements will be reviewed on a case-by-case basis by our Admissions Office.